Global banner severity: Warning

 Every school board must have a staff representative.
 They are the staff voice on the board, just as the parent and student representatives are the voices for the parent and student communities of the school.

 The role of the staff representative is no different to that of any other board member.
-They have equal standing, voice, accountabilities and vote as other board members, but they can't be the board chair (neither can the principal nor student representive).
+They have equal standing, voice, accountability, and vote, but they can't be the presiding member (neither can the principal or student representative).

 If the staff representative cannot fulfil their term (for example if they resign their teaching position at the school) then the resulting vacancy must be filled by holding a by-election.